Maternal & child health

 Temporary changes to Maternal Child Health Service

-From Monday 14 March, Melton City Council will begin reintroducing more Key Age and Stage visits and will prioritise children from 0-4 months of age, plus Aboriginal and Torres Strait Islander children and families, vulnerable children and families, as well as children and families with additional needs or concerns including families enrolled in the Enhanced Maternal and Child Health Program and those with COVID-19.
-The Maternal and Child Health service capacity will be reviewed, and further advice will be provided by the end of May 2022.
+From the week commencing 6 June, Melton City Council will prioritise children from 0-8 weeks of age, plus Aboriginal and Torres Strait Islander children and families, children and families experiencing vulnerability, as well as children and families with additional needs or concerns including families enrolled in the Enhanced Maternal and Child Health Program and those with COVID-19.

-This means that Maternal and Child Health consultations will remain temporarily paused for older infants aged 8 months and over, and existing appointments will unfortunately need to be cancelled.
+This means that Maternal and Child Health consultations will remain temporarily paused for older infants aged 4-months and over, and existing appointments will unfortunately need to be cancelled.

-To help us assess your child’s needs at this time we advise all families, especially those with concerns regarding their child’s learning, development or behaviour, to please complete the Parents Evaluation Developmental Status (PEDS) in your green book and email a photo of it to email@example.com This email is monitored by our Maternal and Child Health nurses.
+To help us assess your child’s needs at this time we advise all families, especially those with concerns regarding their child’s learning, development, behaviour, weight or growth, to please complete the Parents Evaluation Developmental Status (PEDS) in your green book and email a photo of it to email@example.com This email is monitored by our Maternal and Child Health nurses.

 If you have any concerns about missing an individual appointment, we invite you to join our free parent education groups to have a chat with our Parenting Group Educator.
 This is an opportunity to ask questions, hear from other parents, and get information and support.
 The education sessions are very popular with parents and care givers who have reported benefits from their participation.